trinodb/trino.io/README.md

 * Access the IP address of your computer on your local network from your phone.

-* Run `netlify dev --live` to create a publically accessible tunnel that can be accessed from anywhere over the internet.
+* Run `netlify dev --live` to create a publicly accessible tunnel that can be accessed from anywhere over the internet.

 ### View future posts